Swapnil-Magare/SpringCore/README.md

 2. Run the application using your preferred Java IDE or build tool.
 3. Observe logs for initialization and DI implementation details.

-## 🖼️ **Visuals**
-- Include a diagram showing the lifecycle of DI containers, from initialization to destruction.
-- Add code snippets or screenshots of configuration files (XML or annotated classes).